Louisiana Parent Training & Information Center

 What are PTIs?

-A Parent Training and Information Center—or PTI— is a terrific information resource for parents of children with disabilities.
+A Parent Training and Information Center—or PTI— is a federally funded resource for parents of children with disabilities.
 Every state has at least one PTI depending on the overall population of the state.
-Each one has a different name.
-Louisiana’s PTI is Louisiana Parent Training and Information Center (LaPTIC).
-Whatever the actual name, each is commonly known as a PTI.
-PTIs are funded The Individuals with Disabilities Education Act (IDEA).
-As you can probably guess from their name, their purpose is to provide parents with information and training about:
+Louisiana has one PTI named Louisiana Parent Training and Information Center (LaPTIC).
+PTIs are funded through Part D of the Individuals with Disabilities Education Act (IDEA).
+The purpose of the PTI is to:

-- resources in the community, state, and nation.
+- provide resources in the community, state, and nation.

 Louisiana Parent Training Parent and Information Center (LaPTIC) know about the needs of children and families.
 We understand school policies and practices.
 Through our experience with the education of children with disabilities, the needs of families and schools, we make valuable contributions on a local and statewide basis in support of schools to improve services and outcomes for students with disabilities.

 What is the difference with LaPTIC and FHF?

 LaPTIC is a federal grant to Families Helping Families of Jefferson.
 Think about FHF as being the parent organization and LaPTIC is one of several funding sources that provide financial resources to FHF.

 How is LaPTIC different from other places that provide support to parents?

 When you call our office your can be assured you will be speaking to another parent that has a child with a disability and often have faced the same challenges as you.
 Through our own personal experiences, we are able to provide support in ways others that don’t have personal experiences can.
 Often parents want to talk to other parents that have been through similar situations.
 Our professional staff is here for you, always free of charge.

 You might call us when you have a disability-related, early intervention, special education, or transition question.
 We can help you: